DominickCS/complete-javascript-course/README.md

 # Course Material and FAQ for my Complete JavaScript Course
-## Current Lecture : 12 - let, const, and var
+## Current Lecture : 42 : Intro to Objects

 This branch of the repo contains starter files and final code for all sections and projects of the course, **exactly as shown in the videos**.